Les Abernethy | Fin Home Stories

 A Property With Untapped Potential

-Les Abernethy had been watching her neighborhood evolve for years.
-Renovations were happening house by house, values were rising, and the overall standard of the area was shifting upward.
+Les Abernethy had been watching her neighborhood in Little Elm evolve for years.
+Renovations were happening house by house, values were rising, and the overall standard of the area was shifting upward — mirroring the trajectory seen further south in Plano and Frisco..
 The property sat near a beautiful park, which only reinforced its long-term appeal.
 The location carried weight.
 The house itself simply needed to reflect it.

 She wanted the home positioned correctly within that changing landscape, especially if she ever decided to sell or capitalize on the land value.
 For that to happen, the renovation had to be thoughtful and substantial.